-PURPOSE: Provides funding to assist PSUs with high proportions of youth in local correctional facilities and drop-out prevention programs for at-risk youth to prevent youth who are at risk from dropping out of school and to provide youth returning from correctional facilities with a support system to ensure their continued education and the involvement of their families and communities.

-ELIGIBILITY: Public School Units serving high numbers or percentages of children and youth residing in locally operated correctional facilities, including institutions and community day programs for delinquent children.

-FORMULA: Total funding for eligible PSUs is determined by the U.S. Department of

-Education and is based on the Federal formula, which uses the child count of neglected and delinquent children and the State's average per pupil expenditures.
-From the funding received, allotments are calculated on a per student basis using the previous year count of delinquent students per PSU.
+PROGRAM REPORT T CODE: 0107 UNIFORM CHART ( OF ACCOUNTS CODE: XXXX-0107-XXX CFDA #: 84.010A ТҮРЕ: Dollars TERM: Up to 27 months PURPOSE: Provides funding to assist PSUs with high proportions of youth in local correctional facilities and drop-out prevention programs for at-risk youth to prevent youth who are at risk from dropping out of school and to provide youth returning from correctional facilities with a support system to ensure their continued education and the involvement of their families and communities.
+ELIGIBILITY: youth residing in locally operated n numbers or percentages of children and d correctional facilities, including programs for delinquent children.
+FORMULA: Education and is based on the Fe of neglected and delinquent child expenditures.
+From the funding r as determined by the U.S. Department of ederal formula, which uses the child count dren and the State's average per pupil received, allotments are calculated on a per year count of delinquent students per PSU.